th2-net/th2-grpc-service-generator/README.md

 ## Release notes

+### 3.1.11

+* Fix problem with retry grpc call when a server-side thrown exception

 ### 3.1.10

 * Fix bug with using incorrect message if message with same name exist in different proto package;